3.1. Prevalence, aetiology, risk of recurrence

 Positioning of the patient

 Both prone and supine positions are equally safe, although the supine position confers some advantages, it depends on appropriate equipment being available to position the patient correctly, for example, X-ray devices and an operating table.
-Most studies cannot demonstrate an advantage of supine PNL in terms of operation time.
-Prone position offers more options for puncture and is therefore preferred for upper pole or multiple accesses [285,286].
-On the other hand, supine position allows simultaneous retrograde access to the collecting system, using flexible ureteroscope (ECIRS) .
+A meta-analysis including 12 studies and a total of 1,290 patients treated, showed a similar SFR but a lower operative time for supine PNL .
+Prone position offers more options for puncture and is therefore preferred for upper pole or multiple accesses [296,297].
+On the other hand, supine position allows simultaneous retrograde access to the collecting system, using flexible ureteroscope .
+The combination of PNL and RIRS may be a good alternative for the treatment of complex renal stones compared to standard PNL; however, the existing evidence is of low quality .

-Dilatation of the percutaneous access tract can be achieved using a metallic telescope, single (serial) dilators, or a balloon dilatator.
+Dilatation of the percutaneous access tract can be achieved using a metallic telescope, single (one-shot or serial) dilators, or a balloon dilatator.
 During PNL, safety and effectiveness are similar for different tract dilatation methods .
-Although there are papers demonstrating that single step dilation is equally effective as other methods and that US only can be used for the dilatation, the difference in outcomes is most likely related to surgeon experience rather than to the technology used [293,294].
+Although there are papers demonstrating that single step dilation is equally effective as other methods and that US only can be used for the dilatation, the difference in outcomes is most likely related to surgeon experience rather than to the technology used [304,305].
+A meta-analysis on the most commonly used tract dilation methods suggested that one-step dilation would allow for a shorter operative time and reduced complication rate, including haemoglobin loss and transfusion rate .

 Choice of instruments